Make Way for Your “Word on the Street” Book Haul

 - Chairs – If your chair, ottoman, or stool comes with a detachable lid, use it to keep your books out of site, but easily accessible when you need them.
 You can also use an attractive, flat-topped trunk as a coffee table and store books inside.

 - Storage Boxes – Plastic boxes are a great storage option for books you don’t often need.
 Sturdy plastic boxes keep protect them from sunlight, moisture, insects, and rodents.
 Purchase stackable ones so you can easily place them on top of each other for easy storage.
 Do not store your books in cardboard boxes for long periods of time; they attract moisture, mould, and pests.

 Don’t let the lack of storage space keep you from expressing your love for the literary arts.
 Make way for new acquisitions and give old ones a safe and secure space.
 If you’ve run out of storage space and need a temporary — or permanent — solution for your prized possessions, call a reputable storage facilty in your area.
 They can offer a safe place to store your books.

 Call Centron Self Storage at (647) 749-1219.
-We offer self-storage units in Toronto and North York, the services of fully-trained staff, cutting edge storage technology, and 24/7 access and security.
+We offer self-storage units in North York, the services of fully-trained staff, cutting edge storage technology, and 24/7 access and security.
 Choose from the variety of unit sizes we have available.